Saving session work…

 Your pre-work for the next session.
 These are not optional — Session 2 is built directly on what you bring back.

 Read at least one book from the Session 1 reading list.
-The HBR article is the minimum — it takes 15 minutes and will change how you think about the customer conversations.
+The HBR article is the minimum.